Perpetual Bonds: Meaning, Features & How They Work

 What Are Perpetual Bonds?

-As the name suggests, these bonds are perpetual in nature, i.e., they do not have an end date.
-There is a regular interest payment that you, as a bondholder, will receive from the issuers.
+Perpetual bonds are bonds that do not have a maturity period, i.e., they do not have an end date.
+You, as a bondholder, will receive a regular interest payment from the issuers.
 However, there is no concept of any principal payment on redemption.

-Usually, bond issuers have the option of calling back these debt instruments as per the terms and conditions mentioned in the bond offer document.
-The calling back timeline varies from one institution to another, but generally, it is in the range of 5– 10 years.
+Usually, bond issuers can call back these debt instruments as per the terms and conditions mentioned in the bond offer document.
+The calling back timeline varies from institution to institution, but generally, it is 5– 10 years.

-Now that you are aware of the meaning of perpetual bonds, let’s shift our focus to its other working aspects.
+Now that you know the meaning of perpetual bonds, let’s find out how perpetual bonds work.

 How Do Perpetual Bonds Work?

-These debt instruments operate as a fixed income security with no set maturity date.
-These bonds are a kind of debt obligation, but in reality, obligation is not mandatory.
-In case Issuers incur loss for any year, they may decide not to pay the interest to such bond holders.
+Perpetual bonds operate as a source fixed income security with no maturity date.
+These bonds are a kind of debt obligation, but the obligation is not mandatory.
+If Issuers incur a loss for any year, they may decide not to pay the interest to such bondholders.

-These comprise only a small percentage of total outstanding bonds in the market since there are very few entities that are considered to be reliable enough to issue such bonds.
+These comprise only a small percentage of total outstanding bonds in the market since very few entities are considered reliable enough to issue such bonds.

 These bonds were issued for the first time by the British Government to fund its wartime expenses during World War 1.
 In India, these bonds are listed on various stock exchanges.
 Hence, you can exit these bonds by selling them on the stock exchange.